What is Translation Memory? Complete Guide to TM [2026]

 ┌─────────────────┐ │ Source Document│ └────────┬────────┘ │ ▼ ┌─────────────────┐ │ Segmentation │ └────────┬────────┘ │ ▼ ┌─────────────────┐ │ TM Lookup │───────┐ └────────┬────────┘ │ │ ▼ │ ┌───────────────┐ │ │ Match Results │ │ │ 100%: Insert │ │ │ Fuzzy: Suggest│ │ │ None: Manual │ │ └───────────────┘ ▼ ┌─────────────────┐ │ Translation │ └────────┬────────┘ │ ▼ ┌─────────────────┐ │ TM Update │ └─────────────────┘ Real-World Translation Memory Examples

-Let's see TM in action across different content types.
+Let's see TM in action.

 Example 1: Technical Documentation